 As I begin to train for the Baltimore half marathon coming up in 4 months (anyone else out there running that? let’s be friends), I knew I needed a little treat to put some pep into my running step.
 Preferably something tasting sinfully chocolatey and smothered in peanut butter because, well… why not.

 Most brownie recipes call for loads of butter or oil, white flour, excessive amounts of sugar, and 3+ eggs.
 Hence, their wonderfully decadent + rich taste.
-My skinny brownies, however, combine much healthier alternatives, making these brownies good enough to call breakfast!
-(Yes, I had one for breakfast this morning before my run… thankyouverymuch!)
+These skinny brownies, however, combine much healthier alternatives, making these brownies good enough to call breakfast.
 Instead of clogging the brownies with butter and oil, which would inevitably slow me down and have me feeling lethargic, I loaded the brownie batter with low fat vanilla greek yogurt.
 It gives these brownies that unbelievable moist and fudgy taste that I love in my favorite not-so-healthy chocolate brownies.

 In addition to the low fat greek yogurt, I used fiber-rich, whole grain oats instead of white flour – whole grain carbs are a perfect way to start your day and/or fuel a workout!
 The recipe only calls for 1/2 cup of oats which are ground up into a flour.
 A brownie’s fudginess directly relates to the amount of flour in the recipe.
 And with only 1/2 cup of ground up oats in the entire recipe, you can imagine the density and fudginess of these babies!

 My recipe has white sugar, but you could easily use 1/2 cup of honey instead.
 Some readers have even used Truvia, a mix of 1/2 cup brown sugar and 1/4 cup honey, or even 1/2 cup sugar and 1/2 cup dates instead of the 1 cup of white sugar.
+I’ve used coconut sugar instead which works wonderfully too.
 No matter how you chose to sweeten it, taste the batter to make sure it is sweet enough.